Hedge Funds and AI: A Quick Look

 Jean Lehmann is a recognized thought leader in innovative and disruptive technologies, with particular expertise in digital transformation, Artificial Intelligence, cybersecurity and cryptography, Blockchain, and 20 years of experience in leading complex and multi-disciplinary engagements for leading companies.
 Jean is a regular contributor, panelist, and moderator at renown international Cyber Security conferences.
 He is an advisory board member in the Blockchain and Venture Capital sectors, a guest lecturer at INSEEC Business School on Hedge Funds and Banking Management, a trusted advisor to Arie Capital Banking Group, the first specialized online digital corporate banking group.
 Jean holds an INSEAD/Wharton MBA, a DEA from HEC School of Management and an MSc from Eurecom/EPFL.
 He is fluent in English, French, German and Portuguese.

-Jean Lehmann is a GLG Council Member.
+Jean Lehmann is a GLG Network Member.
 If you would like to speak with Jean, or any of our more than 700,000 experts, contact us.